Driving down Main Street near one of my offices, a car comes out from a stop sign, slamming into the side of my car.

 I pull over.
 The other driver gets out, waves her arms “there’s a curve in the street … you were going too fast” and other gibberish.

 I reached into my car and grabbed a camera.
 An amateur photographer, I rarely go anywhere without a camera.
+A real camera, not the kind embedded in all of our smart phones.
 I photoed her car, the stop sign, shattered safety glass in the street.
 Ignoring the continued rant, now more of a jaw-dropping stare, I took wide shots of her car, her standing next to the car, walked behind the car a distance to get a wide shot of the stop sign and the vehicle.

 At some point, I handed her my license, registration and insurance card and asked for her information.